dinhtienloc/my-freetime/README.md

 # All plugins I made (co-made) for CS 1.6 and CS:GO
 A very interesting experience =))
 ## **Notice:**
-All below plugins won't work perfectly unless you have **resources** folder (models, sprites, sounds,...).
+Some of these plugins won't work perfectly unless you have **resources** folder (models, sprites, sounds,...).
 Contact me to get them if you want.

 Email: dinhtienloc1996@gmail.com
 ## Plugin lists: